12 Long And Short-Term Effects Of Child Abuse

 Medically Reviewed By: Tonia Cassaday

-Child abuse and neglect are serious health problems that can have detrimental long-term and short-term effects on victims.
+Child abuse and neglect are serious health problems that can have detrimental short and long term effects of abuse on victims.
 Child abuse includes all types of abuse and neglect toward individuals under the age of 18 by a caregiver or adult in a mentorship role.
-This can include sexual abuse, physical abuse, emotional abuse, and neglect.
+This can include sexual/physical/emotional abuse, and neglect.

 - High Blood Pressure